SiddharthShah30/Tricket.py/README.md

 3. Commit your changes
 4. Open a pull request

-Ideas for improvement: player/team naming, innings scorecard summary, difficulty levels, or a high-score leaderboard.
+Ideas for improvement: innings scorecard with individual batting figures, bowling figures, player stamina/form ratings, tournament/series mode, or a difficulty setting that adjusts computer shot selection.

 ---